Exploiting Negative Capacitance for Unconventional Coulomb Engineering

+A more quantitative description of $V_{\mathrm{eff}}(\vec{q},\omega)$ requires extending the present treatment beyond the long-wavelength and low-frequency limits considered here.
+For the ferroelectric NC medium, this includes: (i) incorporating dispersion of the optic branch $\omega_{+}(q)$ and coupling $\Omega(q)$ to extend the present results for $\varepsilon_z^f(q=0)$ to finite $q$ (see Appendix C); (ii) including contributions from all excitation branches in the PDT system~\cite{sidorkin2006domain}; (iii) accounting for anisotropy introduced by domain structures, which may lead to angular dependence of $\epsilon_z^f(\vec{q})$ and influence pairing symmetry; (iv) extending the description of NC beyond the Kittel model~\cite{yang2021condensation}, particularly given experimentally observed vortex-like structures~\cite{yadav2019}; and (v) incorporating the temperature dependence of the NC phase and its dielectric response~\cite{pavlenko2021temperature}.

+For the 2DES, further refinements include incorporating finite-thickness corrections through $q$-dependent form factors~\cite{AndoFowlerStern1982} and extending $\Pi_{\rm el}$ beyond the static, zero-temperature limit by using finite-temperature dynamical screening approaches~\cite{giuliani2008quantum}.
+This extension incorporates the plasmon, which is important even in the low-frequency limit due to its gapless nature in two dimensions.
+Hybridization~\cite{veld2023screening} of this mode with excitations of the NC medium can modify $V_{\mathrm{eff}}(\vec{q},\omega)$ and conclusions about the resulting ground states.

-\textit{\textbf{Finally,}} we note that the superconducting transition temperature $T_c \sim \exp(-1/(\lambda - \mu^{*}))$ so that small errors in estimating the quantity $\lambda - \mu^{*}$ can cause large errors in estimating $T_c$.
-This makes it important to design experiments that can measure small values of $\lambda - \mu^{*}$ directly.
+Finally, the estimates of pairing strength using Eq.~(\ref{Eq10}) can be improved by analyzing the full momentum- and frequency-dependent interaction $V(\vec{q},\omega)$ within a Green's function framework~\cite{{Eliashberg1960,einenkel2011graphene}}.
+When pair-breaking processes limit superconductivity, then the transition temperature scales as $T_c \sim \exp(-1/(\lambda - \mu^{*}))$, so that small errors in estimating the quantity $\lambda - \mu^{*}$ can cause large errors in estimating $T_c$.
+This makes it important to design experiments capable of measuring small values of $\lambda - \mu^{*}$ directly.
+Moreover, in two dimensions $T_{c}$ may instead be limited by phase fluctuations, highlighting the need to estimate the superfluid stiffness~\cite{randeria2021limits} in future work.